PtrMan/20NAR1/Readme.md

 #
 This is a NARS inspired General Machine Intelligence (GMI) system.
-The current implementation only implements a NAR(non-axiomatic reasoner) for NAL1-7 and NAL8-9.
+The current implementation only implements a NAR(non-axiomatic reasoner) for NAL1-6 and NAL7-8.
+NAL-9 is currently only supported with a special operator.

 working definition of intelligence:<br />
 `solving complex and complicated problems under  adaptation with insufﬁcient knowledge and resources`<br />